smartcatdev/Lebanon/readme.txt

 * Allow user the ability to set custom image in Jumbotron
 * Added additional customizer options to control output on the blog and single posts

+= 1.4.1 - June 2nd, 2016
+* Updates for Woocommerce gallery for version 3.x support

 == Credits ==